-Before I start reviewing the gear of choice today (Ping G 400), I think it’s important to give a little background information on the golf driver aka the #1 wood in your prized golf set.
+Before I start reviews the gear of choice today (Ping G400), I think it’s important to give a little background information on the Ping G400 Driver, golf driver aka the #1 wood in your prized golf set.

 Often used at the starting shot, it is basically the tallest golf club sporting the longest shaft with the lowest loft (i.e. the club angle), and the biggest head.

 The design of the club made so in order to shot the ball (off a tee) over a long-range at the first attempt.